chaomei412/social_network/README.md

       currently share is not activated yet

- thsi project tested on windows 10 ,i3 ,python 3.7.4
+ this project tested on windows 10, i3 processor, python 3.7.4